 The park is located right in the center of the city.
 It’s best to rent a bike and just drive from temple to temple by yourself.

-Koh Lipe, also known as Ko Lipe, is clearly one of the most romantic places in Thailand and for some it is the best island in Thailand for honeymoon.
+Koh Lipe, also known as Ko Lipe, is clearly one of the most romantic places in Thailand and should definitely be part of your Couple Bucket List and for some, it is the best island in Thailand for honeymoon.
 Here we spent our last days in the country.
-Koh Lipe offers everything you would expect from a couple beach vacation and was definitely one of Thailand’s most beautiful islands for us.
+Koh Lipe offers everything you would expect from a couple-beach-vacation and was definitely one of Thailand’s most beautiful islands for us.

 Koh Lipe is located on the western part in the very South of the country and can be easily reached from other Thai islands or from the Malaysian island Langkawi.